Making HED meaningful

 ✓ Event Classification

-• Every timeline event has Event-type tag
+• Every timeline event has Event tag

 • Every timeline event has Task-event-role tag (when applicable)

-• Sensory-event includes Sensory-modality tag
+• Sensory-event includes Sensory-presentation tag

-✓ File Type
+✓ Data Type

-• Timeline files: Event-type tag present
+• Timeline data: Event tag present

-• Descriptor files: NO Event-type tags
+• Descriptor data: NO Event tags

-• Timeline files only: Onset/Offset/Inset if needed
+• Timeline data only: Onset/Offset/Inset if needed

-• Descriptor files: NO temporal tags
+• Descriptor data: NO temporal tags (Duration is allowed but interpreted as a description)

 ✓ Assembly

-• Curly braces used for complex grouping
+• Curly braces used for complex grouping (in sidecar)

-• # placeholder for numeric values – units allowed
+• # placeholder for numeric values – units allowed if # tag has a unitClass

 • Column references match actual column names